Dr Jebraeel Gholinezhad

 Prior to joining University of Portsmouth, I worked at Research Institute of Petroleum Industry (RIPI) in Tehran for 6 years where I was involved with various research projects on reservoir fluid studies, well performance analysis, artificial lifting, flow assurance (wax, asphaltene, gas hydrates) and water production management.

 During my 4-year PhD research in Edinburgh, I carried out various experiments on the capability of gas hydrates in storage and separation of CO2, H2 and natural gas.
-I also worked on a project about scale management in petroleum wells in TOTAL as an intern in 2004.
+I also worked on a project about scale management in petroleum wells in TOTAL as an intern trainee in 2004.

 I have presented several training courses and workshops to industry professionals on different petroleum engineering subjects.